Top 10 GORUCK Equipment

 Either way you will need carbs, protein and good fats to get you through the event.

-We like the Clif Shot Gel as they are easy to pack and easy to get in your body quickly and give you a good pick me up.
+I personally used the Clif Shot Gel as they are easy to pack and easy to get in your body quickly and give you a good pick me up.

 #6 ANTI-CHAFE

-A little bit of Bodyglide Original Anti-Chafe Balm on your feet, crotch, under arms and nipples will go a long way.
+I personally like Bodyglide Original Anti-Chafe Balm on your feet, crotch, under arms and nipples will go a long way.

 Find out what gear Paige Bowie used to graduate from GoRuck Selection – interview HERE.